-We use a version of the SCYTHER-PROOF tool proposed in [31] to generate proofs of these properties.
-Given a description of a protocol and its security properties, the tool generates a proof script that is afterwards automatically checked by the Isabelle/HOL theorem prover [33].
+We use a version [1] of the SCYTHER-PROOF tool [31] to generate proofs of the authentication properties.
+Given a description of a protocol and its security properties, the tool generates a proof script that is afterwards automatically checked by the Isabelle/HOL theorem prover [34].
 If the prover succeeds, then the protocol is verified with respect to a symbolic, Dolev-Yao model.
-To verify our repaired protocols, we extended the tool with support for bidirectional symmetric long-term keys.
+Two extensions to the tool were required to verify our repaired protocols.
+We added support for bidirectional symmetric long-term keys and support for injective authentication properties.
+We describe these two extensions in Appendix A.

-The proofs generated by SCYTHER-PROOF are based on a security protocol verification theory that provides a sound way to perform finite case distinctions on the possible sources of messages that are known to the intruder, in the context of a given protocol.
-The generated proofs use these case distinctions to show that the assumptions of a security property imply its conclusions, as explained in Example 1.
-The theorems constituting this verification theory are formally derived in Isabelle/HOL from the formalization of a symbolic, Dolev-Yao model.
+The proofs generated by SCYTHER-PROOF are based on a security protocol verification theory, which is formally derived in Isabelle/HOL from the formalization of a symbolic, Dolev-Yao model.
+This theory provides a sound way to perform finite case distinctions on the possible sources of messages that are known to the intruder in the context of a given protocol.
+We will illustrate how these case distinctions are used to prove security properties in Example 1 on page 18.

-The tool searches for the proofs with the fewest number of such case distinctions.
-For example, in the proofs of our repaired protocols, two such case distinctions are required on average to prove a security property.
-Therefore, the generated proof scripts (available from [1]) are amenable to human inspection and understanding.
+The tool searches for the proofs with the fewest number of these case distinctions.
+For example, in the proofs of our repaired protocols, two case distinctions are required on average to prove a security property.
+Therefore, the generated proof scripts are amenable to human inspection and understanding.
 To simplify the task of understanding how the proofs work and, hence, why the protocol is correct, the tool also generates proof outlines.
 These consist of a representation of the security property proven and a tree of case distinctions constituting the proof.